Array Arithmetic and Broadcasting

 Broadcasting

-This means smaller arrays are “stretched” so the operation can still work.
+Smaller arrays are conceptually “stretched” across the larger ones so the operation can be applied seamlessly.

 Broadcasting Example